We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 • Limited setup information

 If you have a large tank, you will need a large light!
-The NICREW comes in a variety of sizes, but the largest can cover up to a 60-inch tank.
+The Nicrew comes in a variety of sizes, but the largest can cover up to a 60-inch tank.
 This line of lights was specifically designed to grow aquatic plants but can be customized to the settings you desire.
 This light comes with a user-friendly LCD screen to modify your light settings.

-Dimensions: 45-60 inches x 3.5 x 1 inches | Watts: 20 watts | Colors: White, blue, and red LEDs | Color Temperature: Adjustable (6,000-12,000K)
+Dimensions: 45-60 inches x 3.5 x 1 inches | Watts: 20 watts | Colors: White, blue, red LEDs | Color Temperature: Adjustable (6,000-12,000K)

 What We Like